 This post may contain affiliate links.

-It’s fun for kids to read several versions of the same story to compare and contrast.
-It makes for great discussions!
-Give it a try with these Cinderella stories from around the world.
+Reading several versions of the same story makes for great discussions!
+Compare and contrast these Cinderella stories from around the world.

 I always find it interesting to discover that a beloved story has many different variations.
 I never knew that so many other cultures around the world had stories similar to the ones I grew up with.
 Take Cinderella, for example.